Pulitzer, Inc.

 Pulitzer, Inc. was an American media company who owned newspapers, television stations and radio stations across the United States.
 Founded by Joseph Pulitzer (who also funded the Pulitzer Prizes, which are not affiliated with the company), its papers included the St. Louis Post-Dispatch, the Arizona Daily Star (Tucson), and Chicago's Daily Southtown and Lerner Newspapers chain.

 Ownership

 Pulitzer Inc., which published 14 daily newspapers at the time, was sold to Lee Enterprises for $1.5 billion in 2005 (with both Gannett and the E. W. Scripps Company expressing interest in buying the company prior to Lee's acquisition).
 Pulitzer had previously acquired Scripps League's 16 daily and 30 non-daily publications in 1996.

-In 1998, Pulitzer sold its broadcast group — nine television stations and five radio stations — to Hearst-Argyle.
+In May 1998, Pulitzer sold its broadcast group, including nine television stations and five radio stations, to Hearst-Argyle.
+The acquisition was completed in March 1999.